cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 You are now on the main page.
 Rest assured, it's working.
 Let me remind you that when google introduced their notorious sear bar, people were ready to kill.
 We think simple is good.
 Black is sexy:

+(Notice how the eye in the top right corner is not red, but green?
+This is because since those screens were taken, we have integrated an IPFS node into the app, which lets you pin and search content right from a P2P network)

 <img src="https://i.postimg.cc/6q7QvFzv/Screenshot-from-2020-02-14-14-49-02.png" />

 Try clicking the search box in the middle and search for something original like `cyber`: